Looking for the BA Economics course details, subjects list, and syllabus?

 12th class in any stream from a recognized board.

-Students from any stream can take admission in bachelor of arts in political science, no matter a student from a science background, commerce background, and arts background.
+Students from any stream can get admission to a bachelor of arts in political science, no matter whether a student is from a science background, commerce background, and arts background.

-If you are a pass in 12th class you are eligible for a bachelor’s degree in English.
+If you pass in the 12th class you are eligible for a bachelor’s degree in Economics.

 There are some colleges that want 50% marks and some colleges just want a pass class.
 And there are some colleges that have their own entrance exams.